deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 He glared at her a moment longer then made a disgusted noise and stalked off to keep exploring their new ship.

+Freed, she took a deep breath to steady herself and turned up the short stretch of deck that terminated in the flight deck, where Spears had taken the controls and managed to get them off the ground with commendable speed.

+There was nothing but blue sky above them as she entered.
+"How are we doing?"

 Berry hushed her.
 He was lurking at the back next to Holly, who was sitting on her ammo cans.
 Spears was perched awkwardly in a seat meant for something twice his height with twice as many limbs and the proportions of a nightmarish stick insect.
 God only knew how he was reading the controls, but then again Ray guessed that mostly spaceships behaved in predictable ways and needed roughly similar solutions to controlling them.
 His right hand was resting on a blue holographic ball right in front of him, rolling it around while his other hand darted here and there swiping through other controls.

 None of them knew the first thing about what any of the runes, glyphs and dense code decals meant and none of them cared to: All that mattered was that Spears had got them in the air, and they were now shooting the hell away from Hell on every spare erg of juice that Jamie could coax from the reactors.